 CSI is a customer satisfaction index, also a subtype of NPS.
 The algorithm for its calculation is quite simple: it is the assessment of any user interaction with your product or service.
 The scale can vary from “very unsatisfied” to “very satisfied”, or it can be in the yes/no answer format.

 It makes sense to measure CSI after every interaction with the target audience: after conducting a webinar, completing a course module, or even after getting a sale.
-This indicator allows to track quality on every little stage: while the NPS reveals if the course was successful upon the whole, Custom Satisfaction Index helps understand which course elements were most effective (and which elements need re-working).
+This indicator allows you to track quality at every little stage.
+While the NPS reveals if the course was successful as a whole, Custom Satisfaction Index helps understand which course elements were most effective (and which elements need re-working).
+For instance, your course may consist of a theoretical aspect and a practical aspect.
+With CSI, you can find out which aspect was most favored or preferred by your students.
+This information will help you streamline your course content going forward and enable you to provide your audience with their preferences.

 Other Qualitative KPIs